Asian stocks fall as the coronavirus outbreak threatens global growth - Local News 8

 Stocks in Asia declined on Friday, tracking heavy losses on Wall Street as the novel coronavirus outbreak continues to fray investors’ nerves.

-Japan’s Nikkei 225 led declines across the region, last trading down nearly 3.2%.
-South Korea’s Kospi fell 2.3%, while Hong Kong’s Hang Seng Index dropped 2.1%.
-China’s Shanghai Composite declined 1.1%.
+Japan’s Nikkei 225 led declines among the region’s main indexes, closing down 2.7%.
+South Korea’s Kospi fell 2.2%.
+Hong Kong’s Hang Seng Index dropped 2.3%, and China’s Shanghai Composite declined 1.2%.

 Friday’s losses in Asia followed a nearly 1,000-point drop for the Dow overnight.
 The steep declines came after the index recorded two 1,000-point gains and an 800-point loss earlier this week.